 A phenomenon called “Memory effect” also comes into play at this point.
 The repeated charging and discharging of the batteries from 3.7V to 4.2V and vice versa, prompts the battery’s chemical make-up to assume this as standard.
 This means that the batteries are “programmed” to work at their optimum performance and hold the best possible charge at those voltages.

 Once the battery has been drained, you can recharge the battery up to 4.2V once again and continue to repeat this process going forward.
 Some variable wattage/voltage devices have a “low voltage protection” circuit built into the device, which may not let you fire your e-cigarette if the batteries do not have enough charge in them.
 If this does occur then simply remove the batteries, charge them fully and then insert them back into your device.

 The normal lifespan of an external battery tends to be between 6 - 12 months but if you notice the batteries are not charging up to 4.2V which can appear as 4.19V or 4.18V on the display of the charger, then it is time to consider replacing your batteries with brand new ones.
-We would also advise replacing your batteries if they are damaged in any way for safety reasons as mentioned in our Battery Safety Guide Article here.
+We would also advise replacing your batteries if they are damaged in any way for safety reasons.

 More on Battery Types

 The most common type of battery would be the 18650 series of batteries, which are so-called because they measure 18mm in diameter and 65mm in height.
 18650 batteries can vary in capacity (mAh) which is normally between 1800mAh - 3000mAh and can have amp ratings between 10A - 35A depending on the brand and type of battery.
 The higher the amps in a battery, the safer is tends to be, and an Amp rating of 20 above would be highly recommended.